Tzgold/Growth-Matrix/README.md

 2. Start dev server:
    npm run dev

-Edit or test Growth Matrix in the dev UI at the dashboard route where it's mounted.
+Edit or test Growth Matrix in the dev UI at the dashboard route where it's mounted

-## Troubleshooting

-- Empty cells / NaN: check that `baseline` and `current` are numeric.
-Non-numeric values will be ignored.
-- Export shows blank image: ensure the export helper receives the actual SVG element (not a wrapper div).
-Use refs to obtain the SVG.

-## Contributing

-- Keep visual logic inside the component and non-visual helpers in `utils/`.
-- Add unit tests for calculations (percent change, ranking) and keep snapshots for rendered output where applicable.